kubernetes-retired/external-storage/nfs/docs/deployment.md

 Decide how to run nfs-provisioner and follow one of the below sections.
 The recommended way is running it as a [single-instance stateful app](http://kubernetes.io/docs/tutorials/stateful-application/run-stateful-application/), where you create a `Deployment`/`StatefulSet` and back it with some persistent storage like a `hostPath` volume.
 Running as a `DaemonSet` is for exposing & "pooling" multiple nodes' `hostPath` volumes.
 Running outside of Kubernetes as a standalone container or binary is for when you want greater control over the app's lifecycle and/or the ability to set per-PV quotas.

+**Note**: if you went through the [Authorization](authorization.md) guide, you should use the yaml specs in `deploy/kubernetes/auth` which have the spec.template.spec.serviceAccount set to "nfs-provisioner" for your convenience, instead of using the ones referred to here: e.g. `deploy/kubernetes/auth/deployment-sa.yaml` instead of `deploy/kubernetes/deployment.yaml`.

 * [In Kubernetes - Deployment](#in-kubernetes---deployment-of-1-replica)
 * [In Kubernetes - StatefulSet](#in-kubernetes---statefulset-of-1-replica)
 * [In Kubernetes - DaemonSet](#in-kubernetes---daemonset)
 * [Outside of Kubernetes - container](#outside-of-kubernetes---container)
 * [Outside of Kubernetes - binary](#outside-of-kubernetes---binary)

 ### In Kubernetes - Deployment of 1 replica